USA.gov (www.usa.gov) is the official guide to government information and services. It is a public domain website. You may link to USA.gov at no cost.

 When you link to USA.gov, please do it in an appropriate context as a service to your customers when they need to find official U.S. government information and services.
 We encourage you to use our logo, which we've provided below.
-Placement of the USA.gov logo is to be used only as a marker to the USA.gov homepage and not as a form of endorsement or approval from USA.gov, the Office of Citizen Services and Innovative Technologies, the U.S. General Services Administration, or the U.S. government.
+Placement of the USA.gov logo is to be used only as a marker to the USA.gov homepage and not as a form of endorsement or approval from USA.gov, the Technology Transformation Services division, the U.S. General Services Administration, or the U.S. government.

-We also encourage you to link to GobiernoUSA.gov, the official Spanish language web portal of the U.S. government.
-We offer the GobiernoUSA.gov logo in various sizes and formats.
+You can also to link to USAGov en Español, the official Spanish language website of the U.S. government.
+We offer the USAGov en Español logo in various sizes and formats.

 Select one of the images below to use on your website and save it to your images directory.
 Generally, you can save the image by right-clicking on it and selecting your browser's "Save Image As" or "Save Picture As" command.
 Please copy the graphic to your website and change the IMG SRC address to use it from your web server.
 In the examples below, the image was saved in the '/images/' directory.